NonsoBarn/NonsoBarn/README.md

 - 👯 I’m looking to collaborate on **ReactJs Projects**

-- 👨‍💻 All of my projects are available at [comingsoon...](comingsoon...)
+- 👨‍💻 All of my projects are available here

 - 📫 How to reach me **nonsobarn@gmail.com**